Things to Avoid While Purchasing a Home

 Don't look for a new career.
-Your recent career history should show consistency.
-Getting a new career before you apply for a mortgage may not get in the way of your approval at all.
-But in some cases, switching jobs during the mortgage loan application process could bring concern and affect your approval.
+Consistency in your career history is a positive thing to lending institutions.
+Getting a new career before you start the application process for a mortgage loan may not compromise your approval at all.
+But for some people, changing jobs during the loan application process could bring concern and stymie your approval.

 Don't move cash around or switch banks.
 While the lender considers your mortgage application, you will probably be required to submit bank statements for the last two or three months for your checking and savings accounts, money market accounts and other liquid wealth.
 To avoid potential fraud, most loans require detailed paperwork to determine the source of all cash.
 Changing banks or transferring finances elsewhere - no matter the purpose - could hinder the review of your funds.

 Don't give a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
 As a rule, your earnest money belongs to you, not to the seller up until the deal closes.
 Although some individual sellers may not know this, your good faith money must go toward your closing expenses.
 An attorney or other type of neutral party can hold your funds, or you may put them temporarily into a trust account until closing.
 The final disposition of earnest funds, in the case of a failed transaction, should be written in the purchase agreement with your seller.